Talbot Mundy: Embracing Theosophy: 1922-1927

 Mundy followed this with Om: The Secret of Ahbor Valley, which was serialised in Adventure from October to November 1924, before publication by Bobbs-Merrill.
 The characters were based upon individuals that he knew at Lomaland, and the story expounded Theosophical ideas regarding the Masters and the existence of a universal "Ancient Wisdom".
 Adventure included a disclaimer at the start of the story stating that they did not endorse the esoteric movement.
+In the same issue of Adventure, Mundy wrote a short essay discussing the novel's subject matter.
+The essay described Indian drama, and the religious concept of the "Mahatma".
+Mundy also wrote that the novel's protagonist was based on British civil servants in India who had "come to realise that the whole theory of Empire is wrong."
 Ellis described the work as Mundy's "most significant novel", and his "literary masterpiece", while for Taves, it was "his most distinctly literary book, surpassing earlier novels by exhibiting a maturing skill in choice of language, plot structure, theme, depth of character."
 Mundy received hundreds of letters praising the work, and it also received good critical reviews from press.
 It proved popular among Theosophists, with Tingley asking Mundy if he would adapt it for one of her theaters.
 The British edition underwent six reprints in quick succession, while Swedish and German translations were soon commissioned for publication.
 At the prompting of several letters, Mundy began work on a sequel, Ramsden, which appeared in Adventure in June 1926 before being published by Bobbs-Merrill under the title of The Devils Guard.
 Upon publication it received good reviews.
 A third instalment in the trilogy, The Red Flame of Erinpura, appeared in Adventure in 1927.
 Taves later noted that these three works reflected Theosophy's "most direct influence upon Mundy's writing", adding that in looking to Asia not only "for exoticism, but for wisdom and an alternative mode of living superior to Western habits", they "reinvigorated and revitalized fantasy-adventure literature".

 Mundy then moved towards historical fiction.